Facebook

 • Sugarlands Visitor Center

-Even with limited closures, visiting the Smokies is an experience that you won’t forget, particularly during fall!
+Visiting the Smokies is an experience that you won’t forget, particularly during fall!
 Autumn is a vibrant time of year as fall colors paint a masterpiece of natural beauty across the Smokies.
-If you had plans to visit one of the areas currently closed due to the 2025 government shutdown, consider experiencing another portion of the park.
-There are endless areas full of spectacular beauty that have a way of refreshing the soul during fall in the Smokies.
+There are endless areas to visit full of spectacular beauty that have a way of refreshing the soul during fall in the Smokies.